 10. Add Some Flare

 The last, but certainly not least, way to add some leafy greens to your diet is with garnish.
 The fun part here is you have so many herbs and greens to choose from.
 Everything from basil, parsley (curly or flat), cilantro, to microgreens.
-These are all great ways to add more flavour, nutrition, and flare to your dishes.
+These are all great ways to add more flavor, nutrition, and flare to your dishes.
 Sprinkle some greens on top and, voila, you have a meal that looks like it came straight from the restaurant.

 Enjoy The Power Of Greens!

 With those tips, you’re on your way to packing some serious leafy power into your diet.
 You’ll be a pro at finding opportunities to add more leafy greens to your daily diet in no time.